-Syntax \\jtagRawRead(bitpos, numbits)

-bitpos The start bit position in the returned JTAG bits to return data from numbits The number of bits to read.
+Syntax jtagRawRead( bitpos, numbits ) Parameters bitpos The start bit position in the returned JTAG bits to return data from numbits The number of bits to read.
 The maximum value is 32.

-Returns the data read from the JTAG TDO.
-Only the least significant bits contain data; the last bit read is from the least significant bit.
+For use with The C-SPY J-Link/J-T race driver.
+Description Returns the data read from the JTAG TDO.
+Only the least significant bits contain data- the last bit read is from the least significant bit.
 This function can be called an arbitrary number of times to get all bits returned by an operation.
 This function also makes an implicit synchronization of any accumulated write bits.